scaleoutsystems/fedn/README.md

 Copy the settings config file for the reducer, 'config/settings-reducer.yaml.template' to 'config/settings-reducer.yaml'.
 You do not need to make any changes to this file to run the sandbox.
 To start the reducer service:

-Make sure that you can access the Reducer UI at https://localhost:8090.

 ````bash
 docker-compose -f config/reducer.yaml -f config/private-network.yaml up
 ````

+Make sure that you can access the Reducer UI at https://localhost:8090.

 4. Start a combiner

-Copy the settings config file for the reducer, 'config/settings-combiner.yaml.template' to 'config/settings-combiner.yaml'.
+Copy the settings config file for the combiner, 'config/settings-combiner.yaml.template' to 'config/settings-combiner.yaml'.
 You do not need to make any changes to this file to run the sandbox.
 To start the combiner service and attach it to the reducer:

 ````bash
 docker-compose -f config/combiner.yaml -f config/private-network.yaml up
 ````

+You should now see the combiner listed in the 'Network' view in the UI.

 ### Train a federated model

-Training a federated model on the FEDn network involves uploading a compute package (containing the code that will be distributed to clients), seeding the federated model with an initial base model (untrained or pre-trained), and then attaching clients to the network.
-Follow the instruction here to set up the deployed network to train a model for digits classification using the MNIST dataset:
+Training a federated model on the FEDn network involves:

+ 1. Configuring the network with a compute package (containing the code that will be distributed to clients)
+ 2. Setting an initial model (untrained or pre-trained)
+ 3. Attaching clients to the network

+Follow the instruction here to set up your deployed network to train a model for digits classification using the MNIST dataset: https://github.com/scaleoutsystems/examples/tree/main/mnist-keras
-https://github.com/scaleoutsystems/examples/tree/main/mnist-keras

 ## Fully distributed deployment